mathematica-pub/frontend-shared-packages/libs/app-dev-kit/README.md

 ## Build

 Run `ng build app-dev-kit` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist` directory.

 ## Publishing